-Cultural editor and columnist of The Florentine, Tuscany’s English-language news magazine, Dr. Jane Fortune is author of To Florence, Con Amore: 77 Ways to Love the City and Invisible Women: Forgotten Artists of Florence, presented at the Uffizi Library in perpetuity in 2009.
-She has co-authored several art publications including Orate Pro Pictora and The Restoration of a Masterpiece: Artemisia Gentileschi.
-Her two upcoming books, with Linda Falcone, focus on women sculptors in Florence and in Italy and on newly discovered works by women artists in Florence’s civic storehouses.
+Cultural editor and columnist of The Florentine, Tuscany’s English-language news magazine, Dr. Jane Fortune is author of TFPress books To Florence, Con Amore: 90 Ways to Love the City and Invisible Women: Forgotten Artists of Florence, presented at the Uffizi Library in perpetuity in 2009.
+She has co-authored several art publications with Linda Falcone focusing on women artists in Florence and in Italy.

 In her role as Founder and Chair of Advancing Women Artists, Jane is an advocate for artistic preservation, social advancement and civic engagement.
 Her counsel has guided prestigious institutions and programs in the United States and Italy, her contributions have unlocked new opportunities in artistic, scientific and humanitarian endeavors and her passionate leadership has engaged new support for many worthwhile causes.